codepr/webcrawler-from-scratch/chapter1/crawling-logic.md

 * `Crawl` the only exported function, accepts a variadic number of URL strings and spawn a `crawlPage` goroutine for each of them
-* `crawlPage` private function, contain the core logic, for each URL in the queue extracts every link found and put them into the same queue, starting from the upper-most link passed in by the `Crawl` function
+* `crawlPage` private function, contains the core logic, for each URL in the queue extracts every link found and put them into the same queue, starting from the upper-most link passed in by the `Crawl` function